tf-encrypted/moose/README.md

 Moose includes an API, a compiler, and a runtime.
 It’s designed to be secure, fast, scalable, and extensible.
 Moose is production ready and secure by default.

 ### Components
-- `The Moose API` is an easy to use method of expressing a program of mathematical operations (addition, matrix multiplication, comparison, etc) which may contain inputs from one or more parties.
+- The `Moose eDSL` is an easy-to-use language for expressing programs of algebraic operations on `n`-dimensional arrays, which may contain inputs from one or more parties.
 Moose programs can be written in Python ([PyMoose](/pymoose)) or directly in Rust ([examples](/moose/examples)).
-- `The Moose Compiler` builds, type checks, and optimizes the operations into a distributed data flow graph (we call this encrypted data flow).
+- The `Moose Compiler` builds, type checks, and optimizes the operations into a distributed data flow graph.
+We call this encrypted data flow.
-- `The Moose Runtime` securely and efficiently executes the graph across a network of (potentially untrusted) compute clusters while protecting the secrecy of the inputs.
+- The `Moose Runtime` securely and efficiently executes the graph across a network of (potentially untrusted) compute clusters while protecting the secrecy of the inputs.

-Moose contains the mathematical primitives to compose machine learning and deep learning models (see [PyCape](https://github.com/capeprivacy/pycape)).
+Moose contains the mathematical primitives to compose machine learning and deep learning models.

 Moose is designed to support many different secure multi-party computation protocols.
 Initially, replicated secret sharing is supported.
 Contributions of additional protocols are welcome.

 ### Community
 Moose is a community driven, open source project.
-Moose was created at Cape, where it continues to be actively developed.
+Moose was created at Cape.

 ## Installation